VinceK15/Computer-Store-Website-Template-master/README.md

-# Computer-Store-Website-template
+# Computer Store Website

-A simple website template for a computer store, using HTML.
-Not using database
+A simple designed website for a computer store, using HTML/CSS.